top of page

 Max Liebermann, Two Riders on a Beach

-Since the discovery of the hidden Cornelius Gurlitt art collection, the rightful owners of just five of the works have been found.
+Since the discovery of the hidden Cornelius Gurlitt art collection, the rightful owners of just five of the works have been identified.
 Depicted here is Two Riders on a Beach by Max Liebermann.
-It was returned to the heirs of the German-Jewish industrialist and art collector David Friedmann and sold at an auction in June 2015.
+The masterpiece was returned to the heirs of the German-Jewish industrialist and art collector David Friedmann and subsequently sold at auction in June 2015.

 Comments